Hereward/kickstart-2018-blog/README.md

 #### configurable settings:

-* **enhancedAuth** - use these settings to enable/disable 2 factor authentication.
+* `enhancedAuth` - use these settings to enable/disable 2 factor authentication.
 Note: changing this setting after initial build may cause problems.
-* **session** - use these settings to control the session timeout features.
+* `session` - use these settings to control the session timeout features.
-* **smtp** - populate these settings with your SMTP server configuration
+* `smtp` - populate these settings with your SMTP server configuration

-#### stale-session config settings:
+#### session timeout settings:

-(see package [docmentation](https://github.com/lindleycb/meteor-stale-session) for an explanation)
-* staleSessionInactivityTimeout
-* staleSessionHeartbeatInterval
-* staleSessionPurgeInterval
-* staleSessionActivityEvents
+* `heartbeatInterval` - interval between activity detection messages sent to server (ms - default: 300000).
+* `inactivityTimeout` - length of time before inactive users are logged out (ms - default: 3600000).
+* `timeOutOn` - Turn on or off the timeout feature (default: true).

 ## <a name="2FA"></a>2FA Security